cstb/citygml-energy/guidelines/Guidelines_EnergyADE.md

 Fraction of incident radiation passes through a specific object.

-It is specified for a given wavelength range type ('wavelengthRange') (solar, infrared, visible or total).
+It is specified for a given wavelength range type (`wavelengthRange`) .
-In particular, the total transmittance of a window correspond to its **g-value** (also called Solar Heat Gain Coefficient).
+In particular, the total transmittance of a window correspond to its *g-value* (also called Solar Heat Gain Coefficient).

 The transmittance percentage should be included between 0% (opaque object) and 100% (transparent object).